-- Facilitate transportation to a hospital, if necessary - Referral to a counseling center - Notification to appropriate authorities, if desired - A list of other available campus resources or appropriate offcampus resources.
+- Facilitate transportation to a hospital, if necessary - Survivor Advocate and referrals to community resources. - Notification to appropriate authorities, if desired - A list of other available campus resources or appropriate offcampus resources.

 A description of available services and the departments on campus available to provide or arrange those services if requested.